conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: Debug Conduktor Platform
+title: Debugging
-description: How to debug Conduktor Platform
+description: How to debug Conduktor
 ---
-# Debug Conduktor Platform
+# Debug Conduktor

 Conduktor Platform Docker image runs on Ubuntu Linux.
 It runs multiple services in a single Docker container.
 These services are supervised by [supervisord](http://supervisord.org/).

 To troubleshoot the Platform, we suggest you to go through the following steps.